strings28/cribbage-board-i-cannot-forget/README.md

 This digital Cribbage board is our solution to ensure that we never miss out on our anniversary game, no matter where we are or what we've forgotten to pack.

+This project also serves as an example of using prompt driven development to build a project.
+Cursor was used to build out the code for the project.

 ## Features

 - Add up to 6 players